 Is it Easy to Use?

 Luckily, Python is a simple language to get started with, and using it in an event-driven system takes away a lot of the extra code that normally makes programming time consuming.
 For those that are already familiar with scripting (and those of you that are learning), we also have a huge list of functions inside Ignition to do some of the common tasks in a single line of code.
 These System Functions are available while typing.
-Just start with "system" and press "ctrl-space" to see a list of available functions.
-The list will filter itself as you continue typing.
+Just start with "system," and press "ctrl-space" to see a list of available functions.

 Where is Scripting Used?